Exploratory-Studios/Fear-Of-The-Dark/Assets/Scripts/README.md

  Returns an array formed with the x (1st element) and the y (2nd element) of the entity with the given UUID.

+## Miscellaneous

+These functions are useful, but very specific.

+- `delay(frames)`

+ Delays the script for the specified number of frames (60 frames are in one second).

 ## Debugging

 These functions often don't actually affect anything in-game, but they can be useful for debugging your scripts.